-With two small kids at home, there’s a lot of talk/demanding of “sharing” stuff, and in many cases, meltdowns occur as the concept is still a bit foreign to a four and two year old.
+With two small kids at home, of talk/demanding “sharing” stuff, and in many cases, meltdowns occur as concept is still bit foreign to a four and two year old.
 Fortunately, when it comes to Adobe, they have the concept down and are proving it through a new Beta launch of a document sharing service code-named “Share.”

-Before I review this, let me come clean: Before the days of ConnectSolutions (ok, not that long ago), I had the opportunity to work with an incredible team at Adobe on a variety of hosted services geared towards “knowledge workers.”
-This team was responsible for Acrobat Connect, but also a series of stealth projects that will truly change the landscape for small and medium size businesses and their knowledge workers.
+Before I review this, let me come clean: Before the days of ConnectSolutions (not that long ago), I had their opportunity to work with incredible team that Adobe on variety of hosted services geared towards “knowledge workers.”
+This team was responsible for Acrobat Connect, but also series of stealth projects that will truly change the landscape for small and medium size businesses and their knowledge workers.
 Well, after what I’m sure was many long days over the past several weeks, I had the priviledge of kicking the virtual tires…